jacobmmorgan/School-Notes/US History/USH Study Guide 1.md

-The sectional crisis was the argument of slavery being allowed or not between the north and south, it manifested through the dred scott decision, party splits,
+The sectional crisis was the argument of slavery being allowed or not between the north and south, it manifested through the dred scott decision, party splits, and violence

+Slavery in the US was different because